fcolasante/thingsboard-tutorial/README.md

 In this repository I will create a cloud-based IoT system that collects information from a set of virtual environmental sensors using the MQTT protocol.
 I will also create a simple web site to display the data collected from the sensors.

 ## Thingsboard
-I will create 2 different setup
+I will create 2 different setup:
 - on premise: using **Docker**
 - cloud: using **Digital Ocean**